GreenfishK/starvers/data/README.md

 Create a directory .BEAR in your home directory and copy the content of this data directory including all sub-directories into ~/.BEAR .

 ## Datasets
-BEAR-B hour dataset.
+Download the BEAR-B hour dataset.
 See [here](https://github.com/GreenfishK/BEAR/blob/master/data/rawdata-bearb/hour/README.md)

 Following datasets were not used from this framework:
 * BEAR-A